SirusDoma/Genode.Audio/README.md

     Sound bell = new Sound(new SoundBuffer(audioData));
 ```

-`Music` doesn't load all the audio data into memory, instead it streams it on the fly from the source file.
+`Music` doesn't load all the audio data into memory, instead it streams it on the fly from the source file / data.
 It is typically used to play compressed music that lasts several minutes, and would otherwise take many seconds to load and take hundreds of MB in memory due large amount of decoded samples.

-Constructing `Music` object is similar to constructing `Sound` object, the main difference is you don't have to create `SoundBuffer` because `Music` will stream instead load whole samples into memory.
+Constructing `Music` object rather than straightforward than `Sound` object, you don't have to create `SoundBuffer` because `Music` will stream instead load whole samples directly into memory.

 ```
     // Create a music object